There are currently 20015 cases of COVID-19 identified in the state of Hawai‘i (last updated: December 19, 2020).

-The most up-to-date information about the COVID restrictions on Maui can be found on the Maui county website here.
-Some relevant rules for visitors, taken from the Public Health Emergency Rules for Maui County (amended August 26th), are:
+The most up-to-date information about the COVID restrictions on Maui can be found on the Maui county website here and here.
+Some relevant rules for visitors, taken from the Public Health Emergency Rules for Maui County (last amended December 8th), are:

 - Indoor and outdoor social gatherings are limited to no more than 10 people.
 Face coverings are required, and physical distancing of at least six feet between separate groups must be maintained.

 - Transient vacation rentals can be rented if you are not subject to the 14-day quarantine.
 See the following list of hotels that are approved quarantine locations.

 Maui County has set up a call center to answer questions relating to COVID-19.
 The call center will operate during normal business hours from 8:00 a.m. to 4:30 p.m.
 Monday through Friday and is reachable at (808) 270-7855.